drozd324/GPU_Delaunay_Triangulation/thesis.typ

 	unit having its own memory allowing for more diverse proccessing of data.

 	#figure(
-		image("images/grid_of_thread_blocks.png", width: 80%),
+		image("images/grid_of_thread_blocks.png"),
-		caption: [An illustratino of the structure of the GPU programming model.
+		caption: [An illustration of the structure of the GPU programming model.
 As the lowest compute instrcution we have a thread block consisting of a number threads $<=$ 1024.
 The thread blocks are contained in a grid.
 			  	  @CUDACPP]